 The shirts I own are divided into these fabrics:

 D. 85% Cotton, 15% Linen

 Fabric A is the way to go most of the time, since it looks just great once you have had the darts done by your tailor.
-Blend B is also a viable option, and long time ago I had a good Burberry shirt of that fabric.
-What I found though, is that cheaper shirts lose in quality when the Elastane is added to the mix, possibly because the fibers used by those manufactures is not of the highest quality.
+Blend B is also a viable option, and long time ago I had a good Burberry shirt made of that fabric.
+What I found though, is that cheaper shirts lose in quality when the Elastane is added into the mix, possibly because the fibres used by those manufactures are not of the highest quality.